segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 To migrate an existing Amazon S3 destination to the AWS S3 with IAM Role Support Destination:

 1. Configure the IAM role and IAM policy permissions as described in steps 2 - 4 [above](#create-an-iam-role-in-the-aws-console).
-2. Add the AWS S3 with IAM Role Support Destination and add the AWS Region and IAM role ARN.
+2. Add the **AWS S3** destination and add the AWS Region and IAM role ARN.
 For the bucket name, enter `<YOUR_BUCKET_NAME>/segment-logs/test`.
 Enable the destination, and verify data is received at `<YOUR_BUCKET_NAME>/segment-logs/test/segment-logs`.
 If the folder receives data, continue to the next step.
 If you don't see log entries, check the trust relationship document and IAM policy attached to the role.
 3. Update the bucket name in the new destination to `<YOUR_BUCKET_NAME>`.
 4. After 1 hour, disable the original Amazon S3 destination.
 5. Verify that the `<YOUR_BUCKET_NAME>/segment-logs` receives data.